NoorAldeenAbuShehadeh/NoorAldeenAbuShehadeh/README.md

 <br>

-- 🌱 I am currently study computer engineering at An-Najah National Univercity.
+- 🌱 I am in the last semester of studying computer engineering at An-Najah National University.

 - 🌱 I am finish training at Gaza Sky Geeks as Front End Developer using React.js.